szabgab/perlmaven.com/sites/en/pages/benchmark-refactoring-md5-calculation-in-rex.md

 independent way to calculate MD5 checksums, but I also wanted to make sure I don't end up with something slow.

-Judging by its documentation, the <a href="https://metacpan.org/pod/Digest::MD5">Digest::MD5</a> module seemed to be up for the job, especially given it's part of Perl core distribution since 5.7.3.
+Judging by its documentation, the [Digest::MD5](https://metacpan.org/pod/Digest::MD5) module seemed to be up for the job, especially given it's part of Perl core distribution since 5.7.3.
 And this is the part where